-Assessment of a Horizontal Merger
+6 ASSESSMENT OF A HORIZONTAL MERGERAssessment of a Horizontal Merger

-- 5.17 A horizontal merger is a merger between two firms active (or potentially active) in the same market at the same level of business (for example, between two manufacturers, two distributors or two retailers).
+- 6.1 A horizontal merger is a merger between two firms active (or potentially active) in the same market at the same level of business (for example, between two manufacturers, two distributors or two retailers).
 When horizontal mergers occur, competition may be affected in a number of ways.
 This loss of a competitor (actual or potential) can change the competitive incentives of the merger parties, their rivals and their customers.
-This will lead to changes in the intensity of competition. - 5.18 There are two conceptually distinct means by which a horizontal merger might be expected to result in an SLC: noncoordinated effects and coordinated effects.
+This will lead to changes in the intensity of competition. - 6.2 There are two conceptually distinct means by which a horizontal merger might be expected to result in a SLC: non-coordinated effects and coordinated effects.
 Although they are conceptually distinct, it is possible that a merger might raise both types of concern.
 Non-coordinated effects arise when two close competitors merge and find it profitable to raise prices and there are no other or limited competitive constraints on the merged entity to prevent it from raising prices.
-Co-ordinated effects may arise when the merger increases the incentive for some or all of the firms in the market to collude to increase prices and such collusion is sustainable due to no or little competition from other sources. - 5.19 In assessing whether a merger situation would be likely to have the effect of an SLC in the relevant market, CCS would assess the following: - The extent to which the merger parties are close competitors; - Competition from existing competitors operating in the relevant market.
-This includes assessing the extent to which existing competitors can expand their sales and prevent the merged entity from raising prices; - Competition from potential competitors which involves assessing barriers to entry and whether entry is likely, timely and sufficient in extent; and

-• The degree of countervailing buyer power of customers, such that some or all customers are able to prevent the merged entity from raising prices.
+Co-ordinated effects may arise when the merger increases the incentive for some or all of the firms in the market to collude to increase prices and such collusion is sustainable due to no or little competition from other sources. - 6.3 In assessing whether a merger situation results or maywould be expectedlikely to result inhave the effect of a SLC in the relevant market, CCCS would assess the following: - The extent to which the merger parties are close competitors; - Competition from existing competitors operating in the relevant market. - This includes assessing the extent to which existing competitors can expand their sales and prevent the merged entity from raising prices; - Competition from potential competitors which involves assessing barriers to entry and whether entry is likely, timely and sufficient in extent; and - The degree of countervailing buyer power of customers, such that some or all customers are able to prevent the merged entity from raising prices.

 Each of these factors is discussed in further details in this section.
-An overview of CCS's analytical framework is also available in Annex B.
+An overview of CCCS's analytical framework is also available in Annex A.

-Assessment of Non-coordinated Effects7
+Assessment of Non-coordinated Effects8